 A photo book profiling young people and their chosen creative vocations.

 Featuring beautiful photography and compelling personal stories, the goal of the book is to inspire more people to start doing the thing they actually like doing, instead of being satisfied with something that merely pays the bills.
-And for that it doesn’t really matter whether you want to be an artist or an accountant, as long as it’s your own, informed choice.
+I will be deliberately shying away from the oft-heard cliches (e.g. ‘follow your passion’) and instead will provide a more nuanced set of viewpoints regarding one’s career.

 Examples of already completed profiles:

-I already have 6 profiles completed, and have about 6 others lined up for the future.
+I already have 6 profiles completed, and have a bunch more lined up for the future.
 I currently have people from Lisbon, the Netherlands and Poland.
 I am willing to travel all over Europe to find the right mix of people if that would broaden the appeal of the book (I already have a few in mind in Germany, the UK and Ireland for example).

-The content structure will be a list of profiles*.
-A profile will consist of an essay about the subject (see examples) in which I’ll share their story, further enriched by quotes from famous artists as well as their own.
-Here’s an example:
+The content structure will be a list of profiles interspersed with short essays about a certain topic.* A profile will consist of an essay about the subject in which I’ll share their story, further enriched by quotes from famous artists as well as their own direct quotes.
+Here’s an example paragraph:

 If there’s a common thread among all the artisans I’ve interviewed, it’s their childlike enthusiasm when engaging in their craft.
 Very similar to Marta, Leonie had a look of joyous, focused intensity when working on her clothes, almost like a mother lovingly nursing a newborn.
 They both worked, as Henry Miller once wrote, “calmly, joyously, recklessly on the task at hand.”

-No profile will be the same, and together they’ll form an overarching narrative about the ethos of millennial artisans.
+No profile will be the same, and together they’ll form an overarching narrative about the ethos of young artisans.

 (All the above is up for debate/refinement.)